This is where all 50 states stand on reopening - KVIA

 Illinois

 Gov. J.B.
-Pritzker issued a stay-at-home order for the entire state which extends through at least April 30.
+Pritzker issued a stay-at-home order through at least April 30.

 Although there is no clear time line, he hopes that restarting production will go “industry by industry, and maybe company by company.”